the Pikes Peak Senior Squadron of the Civil Air Patrol

 Staff officers are also volunteers with additional training or experience in specialties such as personnel management, finance, air or ground operations, public affairs, and emergency services.

 Interested in being part of the team?

 If this sounds interesting, challenging and fun to you, check out the details on the our Getting Started page.
-To become a member of CAP and PPSS, you will be required to fill out a CAP Form 12 (the Senior Membership Application), have your fingerprints taken, and pay a membership fee of $84.00.
+To become a member of CAP and PPSS, you will be required to fill out a CAP Form 12 (the Senior Membership Application), have your fingerprints taken, and pay the annual membership fee.
 Annual dues are as follows: